 I hadn’t read Snow Crash.
 So I first learned about the metaverse in 2008, right after returning from a family trip around the world and a few months before Barack Obama was elected President for the first time.
 I was a little disoriented coming back to America after 10 months in many other countries, especially during an election year, and it didn’t help that I was attending my very first ISTE conference – then convening “only” 18,000 educators from all over North America and a bunch of other countries – to learn about the state of education technology.
 Because I hardly knew where to start with a program of hundreds and hundreds of sessions, had seen quite a lot of news coverage of Second Life and noticed it appeared in a lot of places in the conference program, I decided just to go deep.

 On my first day, I walked into the “Second Life Playground” and met the very patient rockstar tech educator Kevin Jarrett, who was volunteering there.
-He helped me – or rather my avatar Anny Khandr – get set up in the virtual world, showed me around ISTE’s islands and other places in there and introduced me to another rockstar educator, Peggy Sheehy, who later co-wrote a middle school language arts curriculum using the game World of Warcraft, and who introduced me to the brilliant Marianne Malmstrom, who later set up a Minecraft server for middle school students at her school.
+He was already an old at Second Life and helped me – or rather my avatar Anny Khandr – get set up in the virtual world, showed me around ISTE’s islands and other places in there.
+He introduced me to another rockstar educator, Peggy Sheehy, who later co-wrote a middle school language arts curriculum using the game World of Warcraft, and who introduced me to the brilliant Marianne Malmstrom, who later set up a Minecraft server for middle school students at her school.

 The learning and touring I did in Second Life with these educators was, I think, the best possible introduction to the metaverse any non-gamer could have.
 I certainly learned that – as vast as Second Life was, with its gazillion “land masses” that people and entities like ISTE created and rented for real money – this was only part of the metaverse.
 The metaverse was already being built out and was very real in people’s minds; it would come to be many such worlds, games and other digital spaces interconnected.
 It was like the digital version of our galaxy, the Milky Way.